osrf/gazebo_tutorials/guided_b/tutorial3.md

 ### Save your model

-1. Save the model by going to the `File` menu and select `Save As`.
+1. Save the model by going to the `File` menu and selecting `Save As`.
 Enter a name for the model and click `Save`.

     [[file:files/ftu4-save_as.png|400px]]